-Happy Monday, friends!
-Whether you’re looking for a great bake to start the week, or looking to get a jump on holiday baking, you’re going to want to get to know this cozy cinnamon swirl quick bread!
+Happy New Year, friends!
+Whether you’re looking for a great bake to start the year or looking for the best weekend breakfast/snack/dessert , you’re going to want to get to know this cozy cinnamon swirl quick bread!

 Fuss free bakes are the name of the game right now and I don’t see that changing anytime soon.
 Classic cakes I grew up making, like my apple crumb cake have become staples over the past few months, and this cinnamon swirl beauty is now topping the list!

 With a hint of vanilla and a ripple of cinnamon sugar running through the loaf, it’s exactly what you’ll find yourself reaching for with that first cup of coffee.

 The quick bread comes together in a snap.
 A blend of brown sugar, vanilla and splash of whiskey all add to the warmth of the loaf and up the cozy factor.
 The other ingredient adding to the flavor parade, and what I believe is an unsung hero in the baking department, is buttermilk.
 Buttermilk adds immense moisture to the loaf, while also keeping it light at the same time.
 I love when something is satisfying, yet light, and this ticks all the boxes!

 A simple mixture of sugar and cinnamon runs through the middle of the loaf (when you cut into it, it looks like it’s smiling!) and also coats it like a little throw blanket of flavor!

 When making the quick bread the other day, I thought of maybe swirling the cinnamon sugar through the loaf with a butter knife, but I quickly remembered to leave it be!
 My favorite part of this bake is how the cinnamon sugar topping turns into this glorious crust as it bakes, sealing in all that moisture and flavor.

 This is exactly what you’ll be looking at, and that crispy coating is everything!
 Doesn’t it just look homey?